This post may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 * * *

 If you only go to one place in South Dakota, you better make it Custer.
-Somehow this one park manages to pack in epic scenic drives, wildlife sightings so easy it’s practically guaranteed, and hikes that take you through the best of the black Hills.
+Somehow this park manages to pack in epic scenic drives, wildlife sightings so easy it’s practically guaranteed, and hikes that take you through the best of the black Hills.
 Of course, squeezing it all into one day in Custer State Park requires some strategic planning, but it can be done — and it’ll be the most awesome part of your trip.
+Here’s how to make the most of a single day.

 An Overview of Custer State Park